amill251/6166_Project/README.md

 Process To excute our project:

--Install Docker.
+- Install Docker.

--Clone this repository.
+- Clone this repository.

--Open a terminal in the cloned directory.
+- Open a terminal in the cloned directory.
--Run the docker command: docker-compose build to build all the containers.
+- Run the docker command: docker-compose build to build all the containers.
--Run the docker command: docker-compose up to run the containers.
+- Run the docker command: docker-compose up to run the containers.
--Open the link http://localhost:8501 to start practising yoga.
+- Open the link http://localhost:8501 to start practising yoga.
--Open the link http://localhost:5000 to register new poses as an admin.
+- Open the link http://localhost:5000 to register new poses as an admin.

 You can also execute the project without docker.
 Please loook the below steps:

--Clone this repository.
+- Clone this repository.
--Open a terminal in the cloned directory.
+- Open a terminal in the cloned directory.
--Run command: pip install -r requirements.txt
+- Run command: pip install -r requirements.txt
--Run streamlit run app.py
+- Run streamlit run app.py